debasistripathy01/SudokuSolver/README.md

 # Sudoku Solver
 Using Javascript and Express and Node.js a sudokuSolver

+#Requires SubScription to Rapid API KEY.
+Otherwise it won't Work (Key has expired becasue of excess charging)

 # sudokusolver

 - Add a valid sudoku that has 0 in place of empty spaces